cse110-sp21-group24/cse110-sp21-group24/specs/adrs/051221-host-website-with-firebase.md

 ## Positive Consequences
 * There is a lot of documentation and resources associated with Firebase, which will make resolving any bugs or issues related to it easier.
 * Since there is a storage element that could be used with a Firebase, this will help us keep our options open as we have not yet decided on how to store user information.
+  * Note: The team ultimately decided to use local storage

 ## Negative Consequences
 * This could potentially add unnecessary complexity to the build process.